-Asked by MarisaF more than 1 year ago
+Asked by MarisaF 3 years ago

 Thanks for answering - your answer appears below

 Skin is an organ of elimination and will reflect on the surface much of what is going on inside.

 So starting from the inside - diet wise,water!!!!! lots of quality veg, some fruits, lean organic or free range meats, oily fish, nuts , seed, pulses, avoid dairy as much as you can.
 Some acne is of hormonal origin and cow's milk contains a lot of female hormones which can make an imbalance worse.